 - Governmental entity or academic organization with annual budget over $100 million.

 - GHG inventories for base year and achievement year must be publicly reported and include both scope 1 and 2 emissions.
-If the organization has a GHG reduction goal with the achievement year of 2015 or later, the organization must report both location-based and market-based scope 2 emissions for both the base year and the achievement year.
+The organization must report both location-based and market-based scope 2 emissions for both the base year and the achievement year.

 - Inventories must be third-party verified to at least a limited level of assurance or have been through a third-party critical review.
 If scope 3 or direct or indirect biogenic emissions are included as part of the applicant's goal, these must also undergo third-party verification.

 - Third-party verified GHG inventory statements are required for BOTH base year and achievement year.